Broadcast relay station: Radio

-There is one way programming may differ between a main station and an FM translator: an HD Radio signal may contain digital subchannels with different programming from the main analogue channel, and a translator may broadcast programming from the originating station's HD2 subchannel as the translator's main analogue signal.
-W237DE (95.3 MHz in Harrisburg, Pennsylvania) broadcasts the format formerly carried by WTCY (1400 AM, now WHGB), receiving the signal from a WNNK (104.1 FM) HD2 digital subchannel for analogue rebroadcast from the WNNK tower site on 95.3.
-It is legally an FM repeater of an FM station, although each signal would be heard with unique content by users with analogue FM radio receivers.
+There is one way programming may differ between a main station and an FM translator: an HD Radio signal may contain digital subchannels with different programming from the main analog channel, and a translator may broadcast programming from the originating station's HD2 subchannel as the translator's main analog signal.
+W237DE (95.3 MHz in Harrisburg, Pennsylvania) broadcasts the format formerly carried by WTCY (1400 AM, now WHGB), receiving the signal from a WNNK (104.1 FM) HD2 digital subchannel for analog rebroadcast from the WNNK tower site on 95.3.
+It is legally an FM repeater of an FM station, although each signal would be heard with unique content by users with analog FM radio receivers.

 Commercial stations may own their translators (or boosters) when the translator (or booster) is in the parent station's primary service contour; they can only fill in where terrain blocks the signal.
 Boosters may only be owned by the primary station; translators outside a primary station's service contour cannot be owned by (or receive financial support from) the primary station.
 Most translators operate by receiving the main station's on-air signal with a directional antenna and sensitive receiver and re-transmitting the signal.
 They may not transmit in the FM reserved band from 88 to 92 MHz, where only non-commercial stations are allowed.
-Non-commercial stations may broadcast in the commercial portion of the band, however.
+Non-commercial stations may broadcast in the commercial portion of the band.
 Unlike commercial stations, they can relay programming to translators via satellite if the translators are in the reserved band.
 Translators in the commercial band may only be fed by a direct on-air signal from another FM station (or translator).
 Non-fill-in commercial-band translators may not be fed by satellite, according to FCC rule 74.1231(b).
 All stations may use any means to feed a booster.